SacredData/baptism/README.md

 #### `track.spectrogram(callback)`

-Calls `bap.spectrogram()` on the `Track` object. `track.spectrogram` becomes the file path to the PNG file returned by the `bap.spectrogram()` method.
+Calls `bap.spectrogram()` on the `Track` object. `track.spectrogram` becomes the base64 byte-string of the generated PNG image.
+When finished, the output file path to the PNG is written returned by the callback, as well as written to `track.spectrogramFile`.

 #### `track.stats(callback)`